-- Also 4.50 From Paddington - the story opens with Miss Marple's friend witnessing a murder on a train running next to hers, and the first mystery to be solved is why there is no body to be found on the train or even lying in ground near the tracks where it might have been thrown from the train.
+- 4.50 From Paddington: the story opens with Miss Marple's friend witnessing a murder on a train running next to hers, and the first mystery to be solved is why there is no body to be found on the train or even lying in ground near the tracks where it might have been thrown from the train.

 - Short story "The Napoli Express" is Lord Darcy's version of Murder on the Orient Express.

-- The Phryne Fisher novel Murder on the Ballarat Train, although only about a thrid of the novel is actually set on he train.
+- The Phryne Fisher novel Murder on the Ballarat Train, although only about a thrid of the novel is actually set on the train.

 - Alexey Tolstoy's story The Beautiful Stranger is a spy thriller on the Express.